Skip to main content

 Intermediate

-With the foundational markers established, the next layer of investigation requires a more refined analysis of how testosterone functions within your body. provides a gross measurement, yet it does not fully describe the hormone’s biological availability.
+With the foundational markers established, the next layer of investigation requires a more refined analysis of how testosterone functions within your body.
+Total testosterone provides a gross measurement, yet it does not fully describe the hormone’s biological availability.
 The majority of testosterone in your bloodstream is bound to proteins, rendering it inactive.
-To truly understand your androgen status, we must measure the components that determine how much testosterone is actually accessible to your cells and tissues.
-This is where the concept of “free” versus “bound” hormone becomes central to our understanding.

-Beyond Total Testosterone The Importance Of Bioavailability
+Beyond Total Testosterone the Importance of Bioavailability

 Your body’s tissues can only use testosterone that is unbound or “free.”
 Therefore, a comprehensive assessment must account for the proteins that regulate its availability.
 This provides a much clearer picture of your functional hormone status, especially in cases where total testosterone levels may appear borderline or do not seem to align with the symptoms you are experiencing.